The Equilibrium Response of Atmospheric Machine-Learning Models to Uniform Sea Surface Temperature Warming: Summary and Discussion

+Based on the analyses presented in this study, it is evident that NeuralGCM’s hybrid design, which combines a dynamical core with neural-network-based parameterizations, more closely matches well understood physical responses to warming.
+Its structure also enables it to reproduce dynamically consistent responses, such as amplified upper-tropospheric warming and strengthened westerlies.
+In contrast, the cBottle and ACE2 design of ``whole-model'' emulators that infer the full atmospheric state directly from boundary forcing do not extrapolate to perturbed climates when trained on reanalysis states.
+The extent to which physical constraints beyond the global-mean conservation laws used in ACE2's architecture can improve generalization is an important question for advancing the physical realism and robustness of next-generation ML climate models.

 One motivation for the model comparison performed here is to establish a baseline of how well current model architectures and training strategies generalize to the out-of-sample climate changes of interest.
 To that end, it is valuable to examine both the overall response in quantities of interest and the inter-variable dependencies, which motivated our analysis of variables like column water vapor and the meridional circulation that are known to affect precipitation.
-It is a challenge to solely use the reanalysis-era for training to build a model that captures the response to SST warming, though there are efforts to design climate-invariant ML approaches that have been successful for parameterizations in idealized simulations \cite{beucler2024climate,liu25}.
+Inter-variable relationships have also recently been used as part of the architecture for ML weather prediction \cite{fan25}.
+It is a challenge to solely use the reanalysis-era for training to build a model that captures the response to SST warming, though there are efforts to design climate-invariant ML approaches that have been successful for parameterizations in idealized simulations \cite{beucler2024climate,liu25} and to develop coarse-grained, physically informed models \cite{falasca2025neural}.
+As discussed in the introduction, our analysis focuses on metrics that exhibit robust behavior across physical models, supported by relatively high confidence and clear physical explanations.
+We emphasize, however, that the response of the physical model used in this study should not be regarded as ground truth.

 Our results highlight the promise of ML models as complementary tools to physical models for climate research, such as the precipitation response to warming.
 Identifying the tradeoffs between the low computational cost and fidelity of the response is an important validation step for current ML global atmospheric models.
 Uniform SST warming experiments provide a tractable and informative benchmark for ML models simulating climate change.
 There is the potential for significant progress from today's frontier to improve their robustness and reliability in applications involving future climate change scenarios.